vnmakarov/mir/MIR.md

     * You can load MIR module through API function `MIR_load_module (MIR_module_t m)`.
 The function allocates the module data and makes visible the exported module items to other module during subsequent linking.
+There is no guarantee that the different data items created one after another will be in adjacent memory.
       If there is already an exported item with the same name, it will be not visible for linking anymore.
 Such visibilty mechanism permits usage of different versions of the same function
     * MIR permits to use imported items not implemented in MIR, for example to use C standard function `strcmp`.
 You need to inform MIR about it.
 API function `MIR_load_external (const char